-Street Physiotherapy has been open since 1999 and is run by Beth Pearson, Sara Stobart and Angela Hughes.
+Street Physiotherapy has been open since 1999 and is run by Beth Pearson, Angela Hughes and Sue Whiteley.

 We are not prescriptive with our treatments; each persons individual needs are listened to carefully, assessed and then we explain what we believe is the cause of the problem.

 Treatment will often involve manual therapy, exercises and advice on how to improve and manage the condition themselves.

 We believe giving our patients a full understanding of their problem helps everyone make realistic goals for their recovery.

 We are all Chartered Physiotherapists and Clinical Pilates Instructors.

 We are all registered with the Health and Care Professions Council (HCPC)

 Beth is highly skilled with a specific interest in people with persistent back and neck pain , vestibular problems , headaches and temporo-mandibular joint issues.
 She is also trained to treat people following reconstructive surgery.

 Beth Trained in London and then worked in London Teaching Hospitals where she completed her Post Graduate Manipulation course gaining her MMACP membership.
 Later she was involved in teaching both undergraduates and postgraduates in manual therapy.

 She lived and worked abroad for 17 years, the last 10 of those spent in Australia in private practice before moving back to England in 1988.
 After moving to Somerset she worked part time in the NHS before starting Street Physiotherapy Practice in 1999.